Experienced Trademark Law Attorney For Your Business

 What Are Trademark Office Action Responses?

-The United States Patent and Trademark Office may issue an office action response which tells the applicant why their trademark is being denied, questioned or refused.
+The United States Patent and Trademark Office may issue an office action response that tells the applicant why their trademark is being denied, questioned or refused.
 If so, there are three possible responses:

 1) absolutely refuses registration—the trademark has a conflict with a prior registered trademark that remains in use

-3) refuses registration – same as no response – applicant never responded after initial acknowledgement.
+3) refuses registration – same as no response – applicant never responded after initial acknowledgment.

 The first two responses require pre-registration verification of goods and services.
 If an applicant fails to respond to an office action within 12 months, the case goes abandoned and the USPTO will either refuse registration because no intent of use can be established, or it will designate the goods and/or services as “abandoned” due to lack of action.